hotwax/oms-documentation/user-manuals/inventory/inventory-management/product-inventory-view.md

 This section displays orders that currently lack allocated inventory.
 Orders in different queues, such as brokering queue, unfillable hold queue, pre-order queue, and backorder queue, are listed here.
 Explore further details about these queues [here](facilities/manage-parkings.md).

 **B. Threshold:**
 Retailers can establish a global threshold for products through the  `Threshold Management` app.
 This quantity is subtracted from the overall Quantity on Hand (QOH) to prevent overselling on e-commerce platforms.
-Users can see the inventory that needs to be subtracted from the overall QOH as threshold.
+Users can see the inventory that is subtracted from the overall QOH as the threshold.

 **C. Physical ATP:**
 HotWax Commerce calculates Physical Available to Promise (ATP) by considering various factors, such as safety stock, threshold, reserved quantity, and orders in the queue.
 The excluded ATP comprises safety stock and reserved quantities, with adjustments made at the facility level.